Agent Hooks

 });

-// Alternatively, define hooks inline (less reusable)
+// Or define hooks inline

 const agentWithInlineHooks = new Agent({